- Constructive Dismissal

 I'm being sued by my Employer, what should I do?

 Ordinarily, when an employer feels an employee is dishonest, lacks the necessary competence for the job, or has engaged in misconduct of some kind, the employer’s remedy is that it can fire the employee.
-If the dishonesty, incompetence or other misconduct is serious enough, the employer might even be able to claim just cause and not pay any severance.
+If the dishonesty, incompetence or other misconduct is serious enough, the employer might even be able to claim just cause and not pay any severance, but the employer will not usually have a legal claim against the employee.

 Let us help you fight back.